Spring 2022 Final Exams and Grading

 - Conflict Exams

 Detailed Exam Times

-As you recall from my message (new window) at the beginning of the semester, per the Final Examination Policy (new window), the final substantive assessment in a course (exam, take-home exam, project, paper, etc.) must be due during the final examination period (May 12 – 19).
-Synchronous online examinations must be offered according to the final exam schedule (new window) on the Registrar’s website.
-Faculty may use their discretion to offer alternative or extended exam times to provide accommodations for students logging in from different time zones.
+As you recall from my message at the beginning of the semester, per the Final E (new window)xamination Policy (new window), the final substantive assessment in a course (exam, take-home exam, project, paper, etc.) must be due during the final examination period (May 6 – May 14).

-Final grade rosters will be available in MyAccess beginning on May 12.
+Final grade rosters are now available in MyAccess.
 Final grades are generally due 72 hours after the time your course was scheduled for a final exam.
 All grades should be submitted in MyAccess by the following deadlines:

 Grades will be available to students in MyAccess.

 Guidelines for Administering Exams